microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/01-Personal-Hostpools-solution.md

-## Exercise 1: Create a host pool for personal desktops
+# Exercise 1: Create a host pool for personal desktops

 Duration:  30 minutes

 [Previous Challenge Solution](./01-Personal-Hostpools-solution.md) - **[Home](../readme.md)** - [Next Challenge Solution](02-multi-session-Hostpools-solution.md)

 In this exercise we will be creating an Azure Virtual Desktop host pool for personal desktops.
 This is a set of computers or hosts which operate on an as-needed basis.
-In a pooled configuration we will be hosting multiple non-persistent sessions, with no user profile information stored locally.
-This is where FSLogix Profile Containers provide the users profile to the host dynamically.
-This provides the ability for an organization to fully utilize the compute resources on a single host and lower the total overhead, cost, and number of remote workstations.

 **Additional Resources**